1,000+ Opportunities

 rose. baker@nebraska. gov | 402-471-1559

-Based on current listing details, eligibility includes: Nebraska-based businesses and nonprofits (excluding government entities and colleges/universities) that employ student interns in professional or technical positions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nebraska-based businesses and nonprofits (excluding government entities and colleges/universities) that employ student interns in professional or technical positions.
+Confirm the full requirements in the official notice before applying.